AIOZNetwork/w3stream-nodejs-client/README.md

 ### Authorization

-#### API key and Public key
+#### API key and public key

-Most endpoints required to be authenticated using the API key and Public key mechanism described in our [documentation](https://w3stream.xyz/docs/video-management/api-key-management).
+All endpoints required to be authenticated using the API key and public key mechanism described in our [documentation](https://w3stream.xyz/docs/video-management/api-key-management).
-The access token generation mechanism is automatically handled by the client.

-All you have to do is provide an API key and Public key when instantiating the W3StreamClient:
+All you have to do is provide an API key and public key when instantiating the W3StreamClient:
 ```js
 const client = new W3StreamClient({
   secretKey: "YOUR_SECRET_KEY",